Description | Curriculum |

 management and research activity in pancreaticobiliary diseases.

 The fellowship is a 12 month sub-specialty training which

 will include ambulatory procedures, inpatient hospital care

-and ongoing research activity at the Beth Israel Medical Center.
+and ongoing research activity at Mount Sinai Beth Israel.

 The fellowship will provide the opportunity for the trainee